 That said, Creative Assembly still want to maintain a grounded vision of the Trojan War and so has refrained from allowing players to hurl lightning bolts at infantry troops from the heavens.

 Instead, Total War Troy will use the factions’ belief of Gods to give them perks and bonuses rather than seeing Gods getting directly involved in the combat.
 These perks could include naval bonuses from Poseidon or a boost to warfare from Ares.

 Nikolov told PC Gamer: “We’ve chosen to implement the gods as part of the gameplay system where, based on what you do in the game, different gods tend to like you or dislike you, gaining or losing you favour.”

 To reflect the Bronze Age that Total War Troy takes place in, this will be the first Total War game in the history of the series to feature multiple resources.

 These resources will include food, wood, stone, bronze and gold, with each possessing varying degrees of availability and uses.
 Food and wood will be used to recruit warriors and build early-game buildings, while high-tier troops and buildings will require bronze and stone instead.
 And then finally gold will be helpful for trading in the later stages of the game.

-What new terrain types are there?
+What new terrain and unit types are there?

 Mud and long grass have been introduced as two new terrain types for Total War Troy.
 The first of the two will slow down the movement of heavy infantry, which can have a substantial impact on the battlefield.